-- G1 All borrowing and/or investment activity will be carried out in accordance with the approved Treasury Management & Investment Strategy and Treasury Policy Statement and within approved Prudential Indicators, having the highest regard for affordability. - G2 Appropriate use will be made of the Prudential Code for capital investment within approved prudential indicators and subject to medium term affordability.
+- G1 All borrowing and/or investment activity will be carried out in accordance with the approved treasury management strategy and treasury policy statements and within approved prudential indicators, having the highest regard for prudence, affordability and sustainability in the longer term. - G2 Appropriate use will be made of the prudential Code for capital investment within approved prudential indicators and subject to medium term affordability.

-Source: extract from the MTFS
+Source: extract from the MTFS, Nov 2006

-The above objectives are further supported by the treasury management strategy which is informed by the nature of the internal and external environment.
+The above objectives are further supported by the treasury management strategy in which the objectives are as follows: